Table of contents

 Security problems in your container environment or orchestrator configuration

-Docker image scanning will do nothing to help identify problems such as containers that are running as root (which is almost never a good idea), or an insecure Kubernetes configuration.
+Docker image scanning will not identify runtime configuration risks, such as containers running as root or insecure orchestrator settings.
+Issues like these require separate enforcement mechanisms like kubernetes security best practices and runtime controls.
 You need to use other tools (such as Kubernetes pod security policies) to help protect against these environment-level threats.

 Insecure shared resources

-Resources that are shared between containers, such as storage volumes or networking, may also have security vulnerabilities due to insecure configurations.
+Shared resources such as storage volumes and network layers can also introduce risk.
+Protecting them requires broader microservices security design, not just static image analysis.
 Docker security image scanning won’t find these problems, because they exist outside container images.

 Unknown security vulnerabilities

-In most cases, Docker image scanning tools check public security vulnerabilities databases to determine whether a package has a security problem.
+In most cases, image scanners check public CVE databases to detect flaws in packages.
+However, this doesn’t account for zero-days or untracked issues — a limitation that more advanced Container Security Scanning platforms aim to close.
 Obviously, this won’t help you if you use a package that has a security flaw that has not been publicly disclosed.
 For this reason, you can’t assume that your packages are safe just because your Docker security image scanner deems them to be so.

 Vulnerabilities not evident from a package name